mgsisk/eslint-config/.github/PULL_REQUEST_TEMPLATE.md

 **Verification**
 Provide a clear and concise explanation here for any items not checked below.

-- [ ] I have read this projects code of conduct
+- [ ] I have read this project's code of conduct
-- [ ] I have read this projects contributing guidelines
+- [ ] I have read this project's contributing guidelines
-- [ ] I have followed this projects coding standards
+- [ ] I have followed this project's coding standards
-- [ ] I have followed this projects documentation standards
+- [ ] I have followed this project's documentation standards
 - [ ] I have added passing tests to verify changes